vandrada/csb/parallel/README.md

 # Examples
 The most basic usage is:

-    chromo_split --file=your.bam --varscan=/Users/You/VarScan.jar --action=mpileup2snp
+    chromo_split your.bam mpileup2snp /Users/You/VarScan.jar

 This command will run `mpileup2snp` on the regions of `your.bam`.

-Alternatively you can specify the file with `-f` instead of `--file=`
+There is also a `--verbose` flag.

-    chromo_split -f your.bam --varscan=/Users/You/VarScan.jar --action=mpileup2snp --verbose
+    chromo_split your.bam /mpileup2snp Users/You/VarScan.jar --verbose

 This command will run `mpileup2snp` on the regions of `your.bam` and print additional information as each step completes.
+You can also specify `--verbose` with `-v`.

 If you would like to keep some of the intermediate files, this example shows how to keep the bam files created.

-    chromo_split --file=your.bam --varscan=/Users/You/VarScan.jar --action=mpileup2snp --keep-bam
+    chromo_split your.bam mpileup2snp /Users/You/VarScan.jar --keep-bam

 This command will run `mpileup2snp` on the regions of `your.bam` and will keep the intermediate bam files that are created in the process.